WarwickTechCrew/tc-website-wiki/README.md

 using the instructions below.
 Alternatively, contact someone familiar with the website (such as Josh Heng to make the changes for you).

+You can find more information about formatting [here](https://docusaurus.io/docs/markdown-features).

 ### Wiki Authors
 By default, the site will show the name of all the contributors for each page.
 This is determined from the name you use on GitHub/the name you have configured in Git.
 These names can be overridden in the file `src/lib/author-names.ts`.